seauto/se.bot/README.txt

 #		- by	give appropriate credit to 1U Ring LLC
 #		- nc	not for commercial products -- consulting is okay ??
 #		- nd	not for your fork.. lets combine our time, resources, energy, expertise
 #
+#	You agree to imdemnify everybody for your actions and inactions
+#	when you use this ( se.auto-bot.* ) research Proof of Concept software
+#
+#
+#
 # se.bot.auto-post.py	- post all ads listed under Listing directory
 # -------------------